oxyg3nium/oxyg3nium/.autodoc/docs/markdown/ralphc/src/main/scala/org/alephium/ralphc/Compiler.md

 - This code is a compiler for Oxyg3nium smart contracts written in the `.ral` language.
 It compiles the contracts and generates artifacts in JSON format.

 2. What external libraries or dependencies does this code use?
-- This code uses several external libraries including `scala`, `org.alephium`, `java`, and `scala.util`.
+- This code uses several external libraries including `scala`, `org.oxyg3nium`, `java`, and `scala.util`.
 It also imports several classes and objects from other files in the `alephium` project.

 3. What is the output of this code and where is it stored?
 - The output of this code is a set of JSON artifacts generated from the compiled smart contracts.
 These artifacts are stored in a specified directory, which is passed as an argument to the `Compiler` class.